Q - Who can be a juror?

 A - The process is similar to that of a criminal trial, but there are some differences:

 - In a civil trial you must resolve a private dispute between two parties.

 - In a civil trial there are seven jurors, not 12.

 - The plaintiff must prove that the defendant is liable on a balance of probabilities, otherwise the plaintiff's case must be dismissed.
 This is a lower standard of proof than in a criminal trial.
 It means that if the jury believes there is greater than 50 percent chance that the defendant is liable, the jury will find him 100 percent liable.

 - A civil jury may be asked to return a verdict in different ways.
 The jury may be asked to:

 - answer a question or simply to find in favour of one of the parties, or

 - assess damages or decide the amount of compensation which is due to one of the parties.

 - In a civil case, if the jury reaches a decision within the first four hours of deliberation it must be unanimous.
 If deliberations go beyond four hours, only a majority (five out of seven) verdict is necessary.

-These FAQs were developed with the support of a financial contribution from the Department of Justice Canada.
+This page was developed with the support of a financial contribution from the Department of Justice Canada.